 The following provides a brief overview of the proposed amendments to the UDO.
-If Council concurs with the proposed modifications, an ordinance to adopt the changes will be brought forward at a future meeting.
-Each topic is cross-referenced with the actual page number within the UDO, which is the number at the bottom right of the pages in Attachment 1.
+Each topic is cross-referenced with the actual page number within the UDO, which is the number at the bottom right of the pages in Exhibit A to CB-2000.

-Applicability of Temporary Use/Special Events Permitting [Section 11-3-5(d)(4)(B)] - Pages 67 and 218
+Applicability of Temporary Use/Special Events Permitting [Section 11-3-5(d)(4)] - Page 67 and 218

-This modification proposes additional language to the Special Events section exempting residential private property and residential block party events from the Temporary Use Permitting approval process.
+This modification proposes additional language to the Special Events section, exempting residential private property and residential block party events from the Temporary Use Permitting approval process.
 Residential block parties would be subject to approvals by other City departments.
 Additionally, a definition of residential block party was included in Article 7.